 Family worship flows from hearts that love God.
 It is to be the practical expression of consciously living in the presence of the Lord.
 As such there is no one correct formula, setting, or schedule.
 Rather it should be a natural part of our families’ lives, as we ask ourselves, “How can I speak God’s Word into this moment?
 What do my children need to know about God in this situation?”

 Within the greater context of living at all times for God’s glory, there should also be regular, formal times in which we gather our families together for Bible reading, prayer, and singing.
 Let us be sure to read the Bible and not just books about the Bible, honoring the Scripture as our God-given authority, our source book.
 We may also intersperse our reading with questions to encourage comprehension like, “What does this passage say?
 What does it mean?
 How must we respond?”
 We should pray also, blessing God, confessing our sins to him, giving thanks to him, and asking him to work in specific ways.
 We may also want to sing “

 psalms and hymns and spiritual songs” as a further means of “

-Family Worship Was Crucial for the Nation Israel
+Family Worship Was Crucial for the Nation of Israel

-At the inauguration of the nation Israel, just before they were to cross over into the Promised Land, God explicitly commanded the parents (and grandparents) to carefully teach His Word to the next generation:
+At the inauguration of the nation of Israel, just before they were to cross over into the Promised Land, God explicitly commanded the parents (and grandparents) to carefully teach his Word to the next generation:

 you” are singular), as each person would love God wholly and hold God’s Word in his heart.
 Such a heart would then overflow in daily practice and conversation, teaching God’s Word to the next generation at various times and situations of life.